 What matters is the content

-Last July, the 26th Detective Conan movie, *The Phantom of Black*, was released in Korea.
+Last July, the 26th Detective Conan movie, *The Phantom of the Black Iron*, was released in Korea.
 Since it was the first movie in seven years to feature the Black Organization, it garnered a lot of attention from fans right from the start.
-The first official merchandise project for *The Phantom of Black* launched at the Creator Festival!
-I was so surprised when it hit 100 million won in just 30 minutes after launch 😲 I’d guess that half of the people who visited Wadizspace during the Creator Festival came specifically to check out the Conan merchandise.
+The first official merchandise project for *The Phantom of the Black Iron* launched at the Creator Festival!
+I was so surprised when it hit 100 million won in just 30 minutes after opening 😲 I’d guess that half of the people who visited Wadizspace during the Creator Festival came specifically to check out the Conan merchandise.

-Another popular Creator Festival project was the print book and merchandise project for *Hoonbul*, which won the Ridi BL Web Novel Award.
+Another popular Creator Festival project was the print book and merchandise project for *Hoonbul*, winner of the Ridi BL Web Novel Award.
 These are the first print book and official merchandise created with the love of fans.
 You could say this marks the creator’s first offline debut.
 Given the significance of this project, a total of 2,720 people participated.

 Above all, what turned the Creator Festival exhibition into a “true celebration” was the project’s venue, Wadiz.
 From the hardcover book display and photo zones to the spaces recreating scenes from the novel and the various events, everything was a tribute to the fans.

-In addition, limited-edition art merchandise by artist Lee Sa-ra and the "Board Game Omakase" project by Board Game Maker Plate filled the Creator Festival and connected with fans.
+In addition, the festival featured limited-edition art merchandise by artist Lee Sa-ra and the "Board Game Omakase" project by board game maker Playt, which drew in fans.

 Wadiz Offline Exhibition and Pop-Up